 Object lifecycle behavior

 For example, if an object meets the conditions for deletion, the object might not be deleted right away.
-You will continue to see the object until the lifecycle action is executed on it.
-You are not billed for the storage of the object, but accessing the object incurs any applicable operation and bandwidth charges as described in pricing.
+Therefore, you see the object until the lifecycle action is executed on the object.
+Applicable charges still apply while the object exists, with one exception: at-rest storage costs are waived if the object is subject to a

 Updates to your lifecycle configuration may take up to 24 hours to go into effect.
 This means that when you change your lifecycle configuration, Object Lifecycle Management may still perform actions based on the old configuration for up to 24 hours.